JennGuz/Masscer/src/content/docs/en/getting-started/models.md

 2. **Consider privacy**: If you prefer to run models locally to ensure data privacy, opt for open-source models like LLaMA or Falcon.

 3. **Experiment with different options**: Masscer allows you to experiment with various models to find the one that best suits your use case.

----

-## Conclusion

-Masscer provides access to the most advanced OpenAI models alongside open-source models and advanced solutions like Black Forest Labs' FLUX models, offering flexibility, power, and control.
-Whether you need a robust model for complex tasks or a lightweight option for local applications, Masscer has the right solution for you.

-Explore all the possibilities and take your projects to the next level with artificial intelligence!